 The dangers from this are obvious.
 If you purchase off plan - I suggest you go yourself and actually check out at the site.
 As I explained to Stuff;

 "When walking up Victoria Street, I saw a picture of a project being sold off the plans and I was like, "Hang on, this is just wrong!
 The images of the buildings in front are made to look much smaller than they really are.

 "Imagine buying an apartment off images of a view and then finding out that there was a building right in front the whole time!"

-How to avoid getting duped by artists impressions
+How to avoid getting deceived by artists impressions:

-Here is my advice to everyone who considers buying apartments in Auckland off plan.
+Below is my advice for those who are considering buying apartments in Auckland off the plans.

-- Get onto Google Maps and look at the streetview – both sides of the street.
-Look at adjacent streets and see where the tall buildings are.
+- Go to Google Maps street view - look at each side of the street.
+Check out adjacent streets and see where the tall buildings are.

-Also understand my points below about furniture and swimming pools.
-Don’t get caught out – be the informed buyer.
+Also see my points below about swimming pools and furniture.
+Make sure you don't get caught out - be the informed buyer.

 "I also have a problem with the way some developments show perspectives of amenities, such as swimming pools.
 I know of one development's lap pool that really can be used by only one person at a time, which is scarcely adequate for a building that will house 1000 people.
 Yet, the perspectives make it look much larger and show lots of people enjoying the facility.